-Modeling of power systems with a large share of variable electricity production:
+Modelling of power systems with a high degree of variable electricity production

 Reichenberg, L., Hedenus, F., Odenberger, M., & Johnsson, F. (2018).
 The marginal system LCOE of variable renewables–Evaluating high penetration levels of wind and solar in Europe.
 Energy, 152, 914-924.